virtualagc/virtualagc/trunk/Contributed/SyntaxHighlight/jEdit/README.txt

       unselect Fractional font metrics, and press OK.
     - Unselect "Soft (emulated with spaces) tabs"
     - Specify "File name glob" as "*.{agc}"
+    - Repeat for "assembly-ags".
-    - Repeat for "assembly-ags", and exit the options panel.
+    - Repeat for "binsource-agc", and exit the options panel.

 Other suggestions:
     - When transcribing AGC source from page scans, it can be useful to